Victor-Nguyen-da-dev/SQL/Projects/Readme.md

 | tableau  | 46554        |
 | power bi | 39468        |

+*Table of the demand for the top 5 skills in data analyst job postings*

+Here's the breakdown of the most demanded skills for data analysts in 2023
+- Demand for **SQL** is the highest, which indicates the tools & related skill set to be an absolute necessity in today's data analyst roles.
+- **Excel** follows closely behind, emphasizing the need for strong foundational skills in data processing and spreadsheet manipulation.
+- Programming and Visualization Tools like **Python**, **Tableau**, and **Power BI** are essential, pointing towards the increasing importance of technical skills in data storytelling and decision support.

 ### 4. Skills Based on Salary

 Exploring the average salaries associated with different skills revealed which skills are the highest paying.